Originally by Jim Orem and Ginger Davidson, edited by J. Morgan

 October is the month to prepare your bees for what Mother Nature has in store this upcoming winter.
 You might be wondering, what could cause the demise of my bees during the winter?
-It is usually either starvation or moisture.
+It is usually either starvation or moisture... maybe the occasional mouse.
 And, I have added a third item to this list – diseases from mite infestation.

 2) Sixty pounds of reserve honey stores is the minimum recommendation for our area.
 A deep frame full of capped stores can weigh anywhere from 6 to 10 pounds.
 So, that’d be 6 to 10 frames of deep foundation full of capped stores and some say you should plan on having as much as 12 –18 deep frames.
 If you don’t have this by now, start your fall feeding ASAP as time is running out.
 Here's more information on preparing for winter.
 Now, we switch to 2:1 syrup – that’s 2 parts sugar to 1 part water.
 The days are shorter and cooler so the bees do not need the extra moisture to help cool the hive.
 Take any late honey off.
-Remove all queen excluders.
-Bees could move above the excluder into a feeder or super and leave the queen below.
+Remove all queen excluders to avoid the bees moving above the excluder into a feeder or super leaving the queen below.

 As the drones are being kicked out for the winter, you may see dead bees in front of your hive and very little eggs or brood as the bees have shifted toward storing honey for the winter months.

 It is a great idea to provide an additional supplemental food source during the winter.
 This can be done in a variety of ways – sugar boards, dry sugar (mountain camp method), winter patties, or others.
 Start making sugar boards, feeding spacers, or patties at your method warrants.
 These will need to be in place by Thanksgiving.